Open-TEE/Open-Tee.github.io/documentation.md

 #### Installing Autotools

 The Autotools build has been tested with [Autoconfig](https://www.gnu.org/software/autoconf/autoconf.html) 2.69 and above.
-To perform an Autotools build you need to install `au toconf`, `automake` and `libtool`:
+To perform an Autotools build you need to install `autoconf`, `automake` and `libtool`:

     $ sudo apt-get install autoconf automake libtool